northern-bites/nbites/mobile/main/nbControl/nbControl/README.txt

 Control SweetMove:
 To control the sweetmove the user needs to click the desired sweetmove out of the selection and it will be performed.

+Control HeadMove:
+To control the robot's head please move the slider back and forth to control where the head will go.